-Welcome to the training on Management of Overweight and Obesity in Children and Adolescents provided by the Texas Department of State Health Services (DSHS) and the Texas Health and Human Services Commission (HHSC).
+Welcome to the training on Management of Overweight and Obesity in Children and Adolescents provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip Texas Health Steps providers and others to apply best practices in the assessment, treatment, and prevention of overweight and obesity in children and adolescents birth through age 20.

 Texas Health Steps providers and other interested health-care professionals.

 After completing the activities of this module, you will be able to:

 - Assess risk factors for overweight and obesity as part of routine clinical practice.

 - Apply best practices in the diagnosis, treatment, and management of overweight and obesity.